-2012 2013 2014 2015
+2012 2013 2014 2015 9

 Budget (mio euro) 27,7 28,2 33,2 39,6

-Efficiency gain (euro) 183.962 848.175 442.670 TBD
+Efficiency gain 183.962 848.175 457,824 TBD

+(mio euro)

-% 0.7% 3% 1.3 %
+% 0.7% 3% 1.4 %

 20. It is important to note that the whole functioning of the Office is predicated on the efficient use of resources.
-Resources are being used in a flexible way to cover peak moments in cases.
-Staff is being assigned to multiple cases or investigations where this is feasible (e.g. Senior Trial Lawyer in charge of one case and one investigation, each case manager doing one case and one investigation).
-Outsourcing is pursued each time when this is more efficient (e.g. transcription, forensic work).
+Resources are being used in a flexible manner to cover peak moments in cases.
+Staff is being assigned to multiple cases or investigations where this is feasible (e.g. Senior Trial Lawyer in charge of one case and another investigation, each case manager doing one case and another investigation).
+Resort to outsourcing is done where it results in efficiencies and when it is appropriate to do so (e.g. selected transcription, certain forms of forensic work).

-Improving the organizational performance
+Improving the organisational performance

-21. The Office's Strategic Plan (2012 - 2015) identified six strategic goals.
+21. The Office's Strategic Plan (June 2012 - 2015) identified six strategic goals.
 These goals were broken down into objectives per year, the implementation of which depended on different factors such as results achieved, changes in the Office's operating environment, lessons learned, and available budget.
 As shown in annex 1, most of the objectives linked to the six goals have been implemented.